pfarnach/VoteBoat/README.md

 ### Overview
 This is a project that will allow users to create, share and vote on different polls (Ranked Choice, Approval, FPTP) in the style of Doodle.

-It uses session-based authentication in Node/Express w/ Redis, and Postgres.
-The front-end will use React, and Redux if it needs it.
+It uses session-based authentication with Node/Express, Redis and Postgres.
+The front-end will use React, and Redux if need be.

 ### Use
 Clone the repo and install the dependencies with either `yarn` or `npm install`.